newaging

 Reliance on Statistics

-Because the aging paradigm precludes the concepts of cause and effect, the life sciences rely almost exclusively on data and statistical probabilities.
+Because the aging paradigm precludes the concepts of cause and effect, aging researchers rely almost exclusively on data and statistical probabilities.
 However, statistical associations are nothing more than statistical associations that can support multiple versions of reality.
 For example, it is undisputed that the typical human accumulates progressively more intrinsic damage with advancing chronological age.
 A PA proponent would argue that the progressive accumulation of damage is evidence that supports the notion that there must be a physiological mechanism (i.e., an aging process) that causes that damage.
 An NPA advocate would argue that the same evidence proves that evolution did not bother to provide humans with a mechanism that would prevent the accumulation of damage after the subject had had an opportunity to reproduce.
 And the same data is consistent with the Institute’s view that the intrinsic damage is accumulating only because some environmental factor is interfering with the proper functioning of the maintenance system.

 A major problem with the aging paradigm is that statistics are used in lieu of theory.
 For example, a recent statistical survey concluded that the typical human reaches a physiological peak at the age of 27.
 The survey itself met all of the standards for a peer-reviewed study.
 Thus, the statement that humans reach a physiological peak during their third decade is reported as an empirical fact.
 As long as everyone understands that the number is nothing more than a statistical average, no harm is done.
 The problem is that biology is a natural science.
 So people assume that there is something more than a statistic behind the statement that it is an empirical fact.
 Since biology is a “hard science” it’s reasonable to assume that there must be a scientific theory that explains why all humans must start showing signs of aging after that age.
-But there is no theory and there are no scientific law There are only statistics and averages.
+But there is no theory and there is no scientific law.
+There are only statistics and averages.

 To illustrate the absurdity of relying solely on statistical associations in lieu of theory, the same study concluded that, on average, a human male’s income reaches a peak at the age of 47 and that the average maximum income is $57,000 per year.
 The difference between social sciences and natural sciences is that when it comes to the social sciences, everyone understands that statistics are merely statistics.
 But that statement holds true regardless of what discipline is involved.
 No one believes that a maximum income of $57,000 per year is a genetically inherited trait.
 But there is as much scientific support for that proposition as there is for the assumption that the FDS that afflicts a typical 20-year old human is a genetically inherited trait.